 Manuka Optimel drops drops are based on honey and have been found to reduce ocular bacterial flora and reduce surface inflammation.
 They have the unfortunate side effect of a transient stinging upon insertion.
 More information can be found here.

 For more significant dry eye problems related to lacrimal gland dysfunction, we may recommend a procedure called punctal occlusion.
 This procedure reduces your tear outflow by blocking the ducts in your lids that drain tears away from your eyes.
 Punctal occlusion involves inserting small plugs in the openings (puncta) of the tear drainage ducts that are located on the inner surface of each eyelid, near the nose.
-The punctal plugs may be temporary (made of collagen that dissolves in a week or two) or permanent (made of silicone).
+The punctal plugs may be temporary (made of collagen that dissolves in a week or two), extended duration (such as DuraPlugs that occlude the puncta for several months) or permanent (made of silicone).
 If necessary the permanent plugs can be removed later.
 The procedure is painless and takes only a few minutes.
 Punctal occlusion may eliminate or significantly reduce your need for artificial tears.
 Ask your optometrist for details.
-There is about a 1% chance of developing canaliculitis with plugs.
-This is a treatable infection of the tube into which the plugs are inserted.
+There is about a 1% chance of developing canaliculitis which is a treatable infection of the tube into which the plugs are inserted.

 There is evidence that supplements of omega-3 fatty acids are effective in treating some cases of dry eyes.
 Omega-3s are essential fatty acids - meaning that because our body cannot produce them, they are a required part of a healthy diet.